drewdezco/Wordle/README.md

 # Wordle++
+Group project
-Group project for designing a functioning GUI for the hit game Wordle
+Project meant to designin and create a functioning GUI to replicate the hit game Wordle